 He's great.
-Everyone always runs around him like he's a superstar, but he's one of the most down to earth people, always got a spliff in his mouth, as soon as the spliff's finished he's building an other.
-We were in the studio and Damian played one of his productions and Snoop said "Yeah man, get me on this, I like this!"
-He's a superstar but he acts so normal, so laid back.
-We all went to Trench Town and oh man, you'd have thought it was Michael Jackson!
-People came out and were chasing the cars, crazy time!
+Everyone always runs around him like he's a superstar, but he's one of the most down to earth people, always got a spliff in his mouth, as soon as the spliff's ing the cars, crazy time!

-Another mentor in your career was Sugar Minott.
+was Sugar Minott.